Singapore to Ensenada By Air freight, Container ship or Road

 Singapore to Ensenada by Air freight

-The quickest way to get from Singapore to Ensenada by plane will take about 22h 37m and departs from Singapore Changi Airport (SIN) and arrives into San Diego International Airport (SAN).
-There are flights departing 2-4 times a week on this route.
-Japan Airlines is one of the carriers that operates regular services on this route with flights departing 2-4 times a week.
+The quickest way to get from Singapore to Ensenada by plane will take about 22h 57m and departs from Singapore Changi Airport (SIN) and arrives into San Diego International Airport (SAN).
+There are flights departing 1-2 times a day on this route.
+United Airlines is one of the carriers that operates regular services on this route with flights departing 1-2 times a day.

 Quickest air route